japsimrans13/worklist/README.md

 ## Getting Started

-This project connects to RestAPI created using Django Rest Framework.
+This project connects to RestAPI created using Django Rest Framework (running on Heroku).

 User can login using username and password and the API endpoint returns a JWT (JSON Web Token), which is stored in the local storage of mobile and for further authentications this JWT is used (this helps in minimizing the login attempts).